LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 #### Language and Environment

-We facilitate [Pycharm IDE](https://www.jetbrains.com/pycharm/) to conduct our experiment.Why pyCharm?
+We facilitate [Pycharm IDE](https://www.jetbrains.com/pycharm/) to conduct our experiment.
+Why pyCharm?
 The most inviting advantage of [Pycharm IDE](https://www.jetbrains.com/pycharm/) is that it is an integrated IDE for [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
 We are able to fluently code in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) with the help of it.

-More over, combined with [anaconda](https://www.anaconda.com/), we can get any package we want. *Actually, I first tried to used openCV API to solve this question, but it's turnout to be a dead end.* [Anaconda](https://www.anaconda.com/) -- Easily install 1,400+ data science packages for Python/R and manage your packages, dependencies, and environments—all with the single click of a button.
+Moreover, combined with [anaconda](https://www.anaconda.com/), we can get any package we want. *Actually, I first tried to used openCV API to solve this question, but it's turn out to be a dead end.* [Anaconda](https://www.anaconda.com/) -- Easily install 1,400+ data science packages for Python/R and manage your packages, dependencies, and environments—all with the single click of a button.
 Free and open source.

-Here's my [anaconda](https://www.anaconda.com/) environment.
-As you can see, many package are listed in my env named "Video".
+Here's my [Anaconda](https://www.anaconda.com/) environment.
+As you can see, many packages are listed in my env named "Video".

 ![](https://i.postimg.cc/gkRdXd8G/Snip20181008_42.png)